Skip to main content

 • Application fee,

-During the second step of enrollment (after being admitted), original documents must be delivered to Student Mobility Division:
+During the second step of enrollment (after being admitted), original documents must be delivered to Incoming Students and Staff Mobility Division:

 • Graduation diploma of first or second cycle studies and a transcript of records entitling to take up higher studies with the Apostille or legalized in the country in which it was issued,